The Port of Hoodsport

 The Port of Hoodsport District lies adjacent to Hood Canal, with Hoodsport sitting at its center.
 Hood Canal lines the east side of the Olympia Peninsula as a narrow saltwater fjord 90 miles long, lying at the base of glacier-clad peaks.
 British explorer Captain George Vancouver named the “canal” in 1792 after the Right Honorable Lord Hood.
 Population centers are clustered in the communities of Brinnon, Hoodsport, Lake Cushman, Lilliwaup, Potlatch, and the Skokomish Reservation.

-The Port of Hoodsport maintains a Public Beachfront, Pier, 6 slip Dock, Waterfront Park and Public Restrooms located in downtown Hoodsport and an 80 Acre Trail Park at the Hoodsport Trail park on State Route 119.
+The Port of Hoodsport maintains a Public Beachfront, Pier, 6 slip Dock, Waterfront Park located in downtown Hoodsport, an 80 Acre Trail Park at the Hoodsport Trail park with hiking trails and a 9-hole disc golf course on State Route 119. (***)